TeletronicsDotAe/infinite-gallery-angular/demo/README.md

 ## Bower

-No demonstration the Angular wrapper using Bower, but see the Bower-demo of the "raw" componenet [here](https://github.com/TeletronicsDotAe/infinite-gallery/tree/master/demo)
+Currently no demo of the Bower release of this angular wrapper, but see the Bower-demo of the "raw" componenet [here](https://github.com/TeletronicsDotAe/infinite-gallery/tree/master/demo)

 ## NPM

-No demonstration the Angular wrapper using NPM, but see the NPM-demo of the "raw" componenet [here](https://github.com/TeletronicsDotAe/infinite-gallery/tree/master/demo)
+Currently no demo of the NPM release of this angular wrapper, but see the NPM-demo of the "raw" componenet [here](https://github.com/TeletronicsDotAe/infinite-gallery/tree/master/demo)

 ## Meteor